moralescastillo/mysite/_posts/2021-02-12-google-font-r.md

 ---
 layout: post
 title: Using Google Fonts with Plots in R
-description: A short example on how to use Google Fonts within ggplot graphs.
+description: A short example on how to use Google Fonts within ggplot graphs
+date: 2021-02-12 12:00:00 +0200
+author: paulo
+image: '/images/2021-02-12-google-font-r-img00.jpg'
+image_caption: The R Project is free software for statistical computing
-tags: r fonts
+tags: [r, fonts]
+featured:
 ---